-- 49. NZ Steel is an interested party, as it is the sole New Zealand producer of galvanised steel coil and the applicant in this proceeding. - 50.
-Information provided by NZ Steel includes: - the application which provided the basis for the Initiation Report - information verified by MBIE during a visit to the company's premises on 2-3 March 2017 - a submission of 27 March 2017 on provisional measures - a submission of 28 March 2017 on like goods - a submission of 6 April 2017 on matters raised in and by questionnaire responses - A submission of 26 May 2017 responding to the Provisional Measures Report.
+- 50. NZ Steel is an interested party, as it is the sole New Zealand producer of galvanised steel coil and the applicant in this proceeding. - 51.
+Information provided by NZ Steel includes: - the application which provided the basis for the Initiation Report - information verified by MBIE during a visit to the company's premises on 2-3 March 2017 - a submission of 27 March 2017 on provisional measures - a submission of 28 March 2017 on like goods - a submission of 6 April 2017 on matters raised in and by questionnaire responses - a submission of 26 May 2017 responding to the Provisional Measures Report - a submission of 23 June 2017 responding to the EFC Report addressed in Annex One to this Report.